Where to Stay in Sayulita: Surfer Shacks to Luxe Hideaways in Mexico's Bohemian Beach Haven

 Location becomes particularly important for family accommodations.
 Properties near the north beach offer gentler swimming conditions for young children, while those within two blocks of the plaza provide easy access to kid-friendly dining options.
 Pool safety features vary dramatically – from fully fenced areas with shallow sections to unfenced infinity edges designed purely for aesthetics.
 Families should inquire specifically about these safety elements when booking.

 Kitchen facilities transform from convenient to essential with young travelers, making grocery proximity another consideration.
 Sayulita’s main market sits two blocks north of the plaza, while smaller convenience stores dot residential neighborhoods.
-Compared to Cape Cod family rentals, Sayulita offers similar beach-town charm with more affordable pricing and significantly better winter weather – compelling mathematics for families seeking warmth during school breaks.
+Compared to Cape Cod family rentals, Sayulita offers similar beach-town charm with more affordable pricing and significantly better winter weather – compelling mathematics for families seeking warmth during school breaks, especially when contrasted with other Mexican destinations like the best places to visit in Playa del Carmen.

 Solo Traveler Spots: Social Settings